wwarthen/RomWBW/ReadMe.md

 RomWBW is an aggregate work.
 It is composed of many individual, standalone programs that are distributed as a whole to function as a cohesive system.
-Each program may have it’s own licensing which may be different from other programs within the aggregate.
+Each program may have its own licensing which may be different from other programs within the aggregate.

 In some cases, a single program (e.g., CP/M Operating System) is